JDrit/Wiki-Racing/README.md

 	cPickle.

 - pathFinder.py
-	Loads the data using cPickle into a dictionary of Node class.
-It then runs the aStar algorithm over the dictionary to find the best path between the two articles.
+	Holds the methods used by the server to load the articles into memory and find the best path between any two articles.
+The data for each class is static, the article name and the links it has to other articles.
+The pathfinder method has instance list for distances and parents of each article so that mult. connections do not interfer with each other.

 	Node class:
 	- title
 	- links
-	- parent
-	- distance

 - server.py
 	Uses the bottle python web server framework to handle requests.
 The main path is